Kingdom of Mysore: Administration

 There are no records relating to the administration of the Mysore territory during the Vijayanagara Empire's reign (1399–1565).
 Signs of a well-organised and independent administration appear from the time of Raja Wodeyar I who is believed to have been sympathetic towards peasants (raiyats) who were exempted from any increases in taxation during his time.
 The first sign that the kingdom had established itself in the area was the issuing of gold coins (Kanthirayi phanam) resembling those of the erstwhile Vijayanagara Empire during Narasaraja Wodeyar's rule.

-The rule of Chikka Devaraja saw several reforms were effected.
+The rule of Chikka Devaraja saw several reforms effected.
 Internal administration was remodelled to suit the kingdom's growing needs and became more efficient.
 A postal system came into being.
-Far reaching financial reforms were also introduced.
-A number of petty taxes were imposed in place of direct taxes, as a result of which the peasants were compelled to pay more by way of land tax.
+Far-reaching financial reforms were also introduced.
+Several petty taxes were imposed in place of direct taxes, as a result of which the peasants were compelled to pay more by way of land tax.
 The king is said to have taken a personal interest in the regular collection of revenues the treasury burgeoned to 90,000,000 Pagoda (a unit of currency) – earning him the epithet "Nine crore Narayana" (Navakoti Narayana).
-In 1700, he sent an embassy to Aurangazeb's court who bestowed upon him the title Jug Deo Raja and awarded permission to sit on the ivory throne.
+In 1700, he sent an embassy to Aurangazeb's court bestowed upon him the title Jug Deo Raja and awarded permission to sit on the ivory throne.
 Following this, he founded the district offices (Attara Kacheri), the central secretariat comprising eighteen departments, and his administration was modelled on Mughal lines.

-During Haider Ali's rule, the kingdom was divided into five provinces (Asofis) of unequal size, comprising 171 taluks (Paraganas) in total.
+During Hyder Ali's rule, the kingdom was divided into five provinces (Asofis) of unequal size, comprising 171 taluks (Paraganas) in total.
 When Tipu Sultan became the de facto ruler, the kingdom, which encompassed 160000 km² (62,000 mi2), was divided into 37 provinces and a total of 124 taluks (Amil).
 Each province had a governor (Asof), and one deputy governor.
 Each taluk had a headman called Amildar and a group of villages were in charge of a Patel.
 The central administration comprised six departments headed by ministers, each aided by an advisory council of up to four members.